-To get now more statistically substantiated results we perform the combined fits of 22 data points from KEDR data and 6 data points of the truncated BESIII data.
-The adjustment of two sets of data is made by introducing two models for $\chi_1^2$ parameter for KEDR and BESIII data sets defined through introducing into the fits two extra free parameters $\nu$ and $\nu_1$, responsible for fixing systematical uncertainties of KEDR and BESIII data sets.
-The similar procedure was previously applied in the combined NLO fits of the available $e^+e^-$ data above the thresholds of production of charm and bottom quarks in Ref.\cite{Marshall:1989yi}.
-The results are presented in Table 5 below.
+To get now more statistically substantiated results, we perform the combined fits of 22 data points from KEDR data and 6 data points of the truncated BESIII data.
+The adjustment of two sets of data is made by introducing two models for $\chi_1^2$ parameter for KEDR and BESIII data sets with two extra free parameters $\nu$ and $\nu_1$, responsible for fixing systematical uncertainties of the KEDR and BESIII data sets.
+A similar procedure was previously applied in the combined NLO fits of the available $e^+e^-$ data above the production thresholds of charm and bottom quarks in Ref.\cite{Marshall:1989yi}.
+The results are presented in Table \ref{Tab:Results4} below.

-The results of the combined fits of 22 points of KEDR data set and 6 points of BESIII data set are illustrated by the plots of Figures 1, where {\bf all shifted points} of KEDR and BESIII collaborations, given in Ref. \cite{KEDR:2018hhr} and Ref.\cite{BESIII:2021wib}, are represented as well.
-The shifts are fixed after the proper adjustments due to multiplication them to the related values of the factors $\nu (KEDR)$ and $\nu (BESIII)$ from Table 5, obtained in the process of the NLO fits.
-Theoretical curves at these plots are drawn after the substitution of the related fitted outcomes for the range of $\Lambda_{\rm{\overline{MS}}}^{(3)}$ values into the $O(\alpha_s^2)$ and $O(\alpha_s^3)$ approximations for R(s) from Eq.(20) with the truncated inverse logarithmic approximations for $\alpha_s(s)$, defined at the NLO, NNLO level by Eq.(8) and Eq.(9) correspondingly.
+The results of the combined fits of 22 points of the KEDR data set and 6 points of the BESIII data set are illustrated by the plots of Figures 1, where all shifted points of the KEDR and BESIII collaborations given in Ref. \cite{KEDR:2018hhr} and Ref.\cite{BESIII:2021wib}, are represented as well.
+The shifts are fixed after the proper adjustments by multiplying them by the related values of the factors $\nu (KEDR)$ and $\nu (BESIII)$ from Table 5 obtained in the process of the NLO fits.
+The theoretical curves at these plots are drawn after the substitution of the related fitted outcomes for the range of $\Lambda_{\rm{\overline{MS}}}^{(3)}$ values into the $O(\alpha_s^2)$ and $O(\alpha_s^3)$ approximations for R(s) from Eq.(20) with the truncated inverse logarithmic approximations for $\alpha_s(s)$, defined at the NLO, NNLO level by Eq.(8) and Eq.(9) respectively.

-Considering the curves at Figure 1 we arrive to the following conclusion : \begin{itemize} \item in the cases of obtained NLO and NNLO range of values $\Lambda_{\rm{\overline{MS}}}^{(3)}=379^{+99}_{-112}$ MeV and $\Lambda_{\rm{\overline{MS}}}^{(3)}=428^{+130}_{-135}$ MeV , which correspond to the given in Table 5 results for $\alpha_s(M_Z)$, respected by the analysis of {\bf other experimental data} (see the considerations in the reviews of Refs.\cite{Salam:2017qdl,Pich:2020gzz,dEnterria:2022hzv} ) all experimental data points , apart of 6 truncated BESIII points in the energy region above 3.4 GeV, are {\bf in agreement with the results of the NLO and NNLO perturbative QCD analysis}. \end{itemize}
+Considering the curves of Figure 1, we arrive at the following conclusion : \begin{itemize} \item in the cases of the obtained NLO and NNLO range of values $\Lambda_{\rm{\overline{MS}}}^{(3)}=374_{-113}^{+101}$ MeV and $\Lambda_{\rm{\overline{MS}}}^{(3)}=420_{-136}^{+131}$ MeV , which correspond to the given in Table \ref{Tab:Results4} results for $\alpha_s(M_Z)$, respected by the analysis of other experimental data (see the considerations in the reviews of Refs.\cite{Salam:2017qdl,Pich:2020gzz,dEnterria:2022hzv} ) all experimental data points , apart of 6 truncated BESIII points in the energy region above 3.4 GeV, are in agreement with the results of the NLO and NNLO perturbative QCD analysis. \end{itemize}